MolBIFFM/diana/README.md

     }
 ]
 ```
-The corrected p-value threshold.
-The default setting is `1.0`.
+The corrected p-value threshold to report and output a community.
+The default
+setting is `1.0`.

 ```json
 [